metomi/rose/sphinx/tutorial/rose/applications.rst

-      provide the ``DOMAIN`` and ``RESOLUTION`` environment variables defined in the ``[runtime][root][environment]`` section of the ``suite.rc`` file as well as the ``CYLC_TASK_CYCLE_POINT`` environment variable provided by cylc when it runs a task.
+      provide the ``DOMAIN`` and ``RESOLUTION`` environment variables defined in the ``[runtime][root][environment]`` section of the ``suite.rc`` file as well as the ``CYLC_TASK_CYCLE_POINT`` environment variable provided by Cylc when it runs a task.

       Add the following lines to the :rose:file:`rose-app.conf`: